paulo-campos-57/EndoAI/README.md

     <img src="https://skillicons.dev/icons?i=react,nodejs,python,flask" /><br>EndoAI 🇺🇸
   </h1>
 </div>
-Repository dedicated to the dashboard project for the startup Cattuccino, from the Projects 6 course, in the 6th semester at CESAR School.<br>
+Repository dedicated to the EndoAI project, from the Projects 6 course, in the 6th semester at CESAR School.<br>

 ## Description
 The developed project is an interface for a machine learning model primarily aimed at preventing diabetes cases, <strong>always encouraging the user to seek a diagnosis from a healthcare professional.</strong> More information can be found on our <a href="https://sites.google.com/cesar.school/endo-ai/home" target="_blank">Google Sites</a> and our <a href="https://drive.google.com/drive/folders/1NskF5VEnYzHEWuR-ODKwKahWOmKkTWXW?usp=drive_link" target="_blank">Drive</a>.